ajay-dhangar/algo/docs/greedy-algorithms/kruskals-algorithm.md

 ---
 id: kruskals-algorithm
-title: Kruskal's Algorithm
+title: "Kruskal's Algorithm"
-sidebar_label: Kruskal's Algorithm
+sidebar_label: "Kruskal's Algorithm"
 description: "Learn about Kruskal's algorithm, a minimum spanning tree algorithm that works by sorting the edges and adding them one by one if they don't form a cycle."
 tags: [dsa, algorithms, graph algorithms, minimum spanning tree]
 ---